dashpay/platform/packages/wallet-lib/docs/getting-started/quickstart.md

 account.events.on('ready', _ => console.log('Account ready to be used'));
 ```

-This above code, will by default use DAPI as a transporter and a in-memory store as an adapter.
+In above code, we did not specify any `transport` instance, which by default, is equivalent to using DAPI as a transporter; The `adapter` being not set, we will use by default an in-memory (without persistance) adapter.
 One can set any adapter that contains a valid adapter syntax (getItem, setItem), such as [localforage](https://www.npmjs.com/package/localforage).

 As you can see, we are waiting for the `ready` event to be thrown before using the Wallet.